 Electrical and Computer Engineering News

-The School of Engineering and the Graduate School of Arts and Sciences honor their graduate students, alumni, faculty, and staff each year at the Graduate Awards Ceremony.
+The School of Engineering and the Graduate School of Arts and Sciences honor their graduate students, faculty, and staff each year.

 Karen Panetta, Dean of Graduate Engineering, spoke with The New York Times on how A.I. and machine learning systems can be used to prevent equipment breakdowns at airports.

 Associate Professor Mark Hempstead presented two papers at IEEE International Symposium on High-Performance Computer Architecture.

 Researchers at the Renewable Energy and Applied Photonics (REAP) Lab design an all-semiconductor selective metamaterial emitter for thermophotovoltaic energy conversion applications.

 As more women enter the School of Engineering—their numbers equaling those of men in an undergraduate class—it’s clear that challenging opportunities with far-reaching impact are a big draw.